marcan/blitzloop-songs/README.md

 * You may not modify the audio/video/graphic data of these songs.

-* You may modify the lyrics data to make stylistic or timing changes, translate the lyrics, etc. as long as such modified versions are clearly marked.
+* You may modify the lyrics data to make stylistic or timing changes, as long as such modified versions are clearly marked.
+You may not modify the lyrics text itself, except to correct errors.

   If you notice timing issues or typos, please open a PR against this repo.